 Amano shrimp can live with Betta fish.
 Betta fish are highly territorial, so they will probably pick on your shrimp, especially if they’re a smaller species.
 A general rule of thumb is that the shrimp should be at least as large as the Betta before placing them together in the same tank.

 Bettas are known for their beautiful colors and also for being a very finicky fish.
 I have read some reports that Bettas have left Cherry shrimp alone for a long time and, after months of living together, all of a sudden would kill off all the dwarf shrimp they see.
-Not only to eat them but in some cases to kill them.
+Not only to eat them but, in some cases, to kill them.

 If you plan to keep dwarf shrimp with a Siamese fighting fish, you must have enough hiding spots for your shrimp.

-Bettas And Crystal Red Shrimp
+Can Crystal Red Shrimp Live With Bettas?

 River shrimp are another excellent option as a betta fish tank mate.
 You can keep them in a betta tank, but you will have to take care of letting them adjust to the betta tank conditions.
-You can find shrimp in rivers worldwide, and a lot of river shrimp species can live in the warmer water the betta fish needs, but you will need to take your time to let them climate to the temperature.
+You can find shrimp in rivers worldwide, and a lot of river shrimp species can live in the warmer water the betta fish needs, but you will need to take your time to let them acclimatize to the temperature.

 Difference Between Male Betta Fish and Female Betta Fish When It Comes To Shrimp

 The female betta fish is smaller than the male Betta.
-Because of this size difference, you can have more luck with a female betta than a male betta fish when it comes to hunting and eating dwarf shrimp.
+Because of this size difference, you can have more luck with a female betta than a male betta fish when hunting and eating dwarf shrimp.
 The same rule applies to all fish; if it fits in their mouth, it’s food.

 Tips On How To Keep Your Shrimp Alive In A Betta Tank